iArePJ/CommandBot/README.md

 Open Start.bat and you should be good to go!

 # Usage:
+Type "~help" if you forget how to create commands.
+Type "~commands" for a list of commands you have made.

 Creating commands is almost exactly like BooBot.
 ~createcommand ~NameOfCommand | Whatever you want